MercaderLabAnatomy/T-MIDAS/README.md

 # A Tiny Image Analysis Suite
-Collection of scripts for image analysis on group workstations
+Collection of scripts for image processing, image segmentation and ROI analysis.